MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/nf-ddraw-idirectdraw7-startmodetest.md

 The number of elements in the array that the  <i>lpModesToTest</i> parameter specifies.

-#### - lpModesToTest [in]
+#### - dwFlags [in]

-An array of SIZE elements that describe, in terms of screen resolutions, the modes that should be tested.
+Flags that specify options for starting a test.
+The only flag value that is currently valid is DDSMT_ISTESTREQUIRED.
+When this flag is specified, <b>StartModeTest</b> does not initiate a test, but instead returns a value that indicates whether it is possible or necessary to test the resolutions that the <i>lpModesToTest</i> and <i>dwNumEntries</i> parameters identify.

 ## -returns